Theyashsawarkar/Robo-Avtar/README.md

 # 🚀 Getting Started

-To run the project locally, follow these steps:
+To run the project locally, follow these steps :

 - Clone the repository to your local machine using git clone :- https://github.com/your-username/robohash-avatar-generator.git
 - Open the project folder in your code editor